Careblock/Careblock-EHR-smartcontract/README.md

 - **Security**: Using Cardano's blockchain ensures that patient treatment data is secure and immutable.
 - **Distributed Storage**: Using IPFS for distributed data storage reduces the risk of data loss.
 - **Easy Access**: Patients can access and view their treatment information at any time, ensuring their rights and transparency.

+## License

+This project is licensed under the MIT License.

+---

+For any questions or support, please contact [careblock.io@gmail.com](mailto:careblock.io@gmail.com).